 Some on-site and off-site hotel rooms or even hotel pool decks have great fireworks views.
 You can dress your tadpoles in their jammies, watch the show and then hop into bed.
-HEAVEN!
+It’s HEAVEN not being miles and miles from your nice warm bed!
 We have watched them from the Marriott Courtyard on Harbor Boulevard near the park entrance.
 Any of the hotels in that area may offer a great view of the action, but be sure to request a room with a fireworks view or find out of they have a pool deck or lounge with a view.
 If you are staying at the Disneyland Hotel or Disney's Grand Californian, the concierge lounges provide views of the fireworks.
 Many concierge rooms at the resort hotels offer fireworks views with the soundtrack piped in for full effect.
 (By the way, we offer discounts on Los Angeles hotel rooms near Disneyland.)

 Hop to the pool deck at Disney's Paradise Pier Hotel